Piping/dotfiles/README.md

   - crafted UX that is modern and prove its quality in details

 ## Dependency && Install
 Most up to date desktop linux does not need install anything and it will work.
 For server users, here is a list of troubleshoots and environement configurations.

-## VIM Sreencast, configurations, key-mapping explained
+## Sreencast, configurations, key-mapping explained

-## Tmux key-mapping explained, usegae guide